polyphant1/polyphant1.github.io/_posts/2015-09-22-z-associate-tutoring.md

 comments: true
 date: "Wednesday, September 22, 2015"
 featured_image: /images/hdf.gif
+tags:
+- Physics
 excerpt: Thoughts on an article by Roger Blin-Stoyle, written shortly after the founding of the school of Mathematical and Physical Sciences at Sussex
 ---

 Last Friday was my first day at Sussex University, and my first appointment was a 2 hour lecture on becoming an **Associate Tutor**.
 All postgraduate students in the school have the opportunity to become tutors, whose duties involve helping in workshops, laboratories, and with marking.
 However before getting stuck in we have to complete a few sessions to help bring us up to speed on what to expect and good practice.
 As part of this, we were given some background reading, and of particular interest was an article written by the founding dean of the school of Mathematical and Physical Sciences, *Roger Blin-Stoyle*.